TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-project-and-add-tool.md

 ## **Recommended Steps**

 ### **How to check whether user has appropriate access to create a project**

-For creating a project user needs "Owner" or "Contributor" permissions.
-[Please check here,](https://docs.microsoft.com/azure/role-based-access-control/check-access) whether you have required access
+To create a project, the user needs "Owner" or "Contributor" permissions.
+[Please check here](https://docs.microsoft.com/azure/role-based-access-control/check-access) whether you have required access.

 ### **I don't see a particular geography when creating the Azure Migrate project**

- One can use a project in any geography to perform a migration to an Azure region of your choice.Review the supported geographies for [public](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-public-cloud) and [government clouds](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-azure-government).
+You can use a project in any geography to perform a migration to an Azure region of your choice.
+Review the supported geographies for [public](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-public-cloud) and [government clouds](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-azure-government).

 ### **I want to create a new project in a different geography and add tools to it**